ts4nfdi/terminology-service-suite/README.md

 This project uses [Storybook](https://storybook.js.org/) to develop independent React components.
 To start the development server, install the dependencies with `npm install` and start Storybook with this command `npm run storybook`.
 The interactive documentation is available via `http://localhost:6006`.
 For more information, please visit https://storybook.js.org/docs/react/get-started/install/

-### Build Widgets
+### Build widgets for React projects

 `npm run build` builds the standard React widgets.
 It uses rollup and the output can be found in `dist/esm/`.

+### Build widgets for non-React projects

 `npm run build:plainJS` (WIP) builds the widgets for non-React projects.
 It uses esbuild and the output can be found in `dist_plainjs/`.
 This process uses an adapted version of the community plugin [esbuild-dynamic-import](https://github.com/RTVision/esbuild-dynamic-import).
 The required adaptations can be found in PRs [#9](https://github.com/RTVision/esbuild-dynamic-import/pull/9) and [#10](https://github.com/RTVision/esbuild-dynamic-import/pull/10).
 The adapted version needs to be built and placed in `local_modules/dyn-import-plugin/`.

+To use the widgets in a plainJS environment, embed the output javascript file in a script tag in the head of `index.html`.
+A DataContentWidget, for example, is then created by embedding it in an HTML-component with `window['SemLookPWidgets'].createDataContent(props,HTML-component)`.

+If the environment features `npm`, the output file can also be used to create a local module.
+To achieve this, place the adapted version of [esbuild-dynamic-import](https://github.com/RTVision/esbuild-dynamic-import) in `local_modules/dyn-import-plugin/` and all the files generated inside `dist_plainjs/` in `local_modules/semlookp-widgets/` inside of your project.
+Now add `"semlookp-widgets": "file:local_modules/semlookp-widgets"` as a dependency in `package.json` and run `npm install`.

 ### Commit Message Formating